Friday, 28 September 2012

 - Alphabetised notes section for recording members

-Combined Register - Limited Liability Partnership
+Combined Register - Limited Liability Partnership£35.00 inclusive

 Hardback Register for a Limited Liability Partnership.
 Presented in a high quality loose leaf binder.
 Contains all required Registers, Minutes and indexed for Certificate and Partnership Agreement

-Register for mainiting important information relating to your LLP.
-This register is a high quality hard back loose leaf register which contains the following.
+is a high quality hard back loose leaf register which contains the

 - Register of Members